kckecheng/cheatsheets/linux.rst

 yaourt
 ------

+**No Longer Maintained - use yay instead**
 Yaourt is a command line interface program which complete pacman for installing software on Archlinux.
 It builds and installs software from software sources(Arch AUR) without the need to understand Arch ABS.

 - Search a package : yaourt -Ss <package>
 - Install a package: yaourt -S <package>
 - Upgrade pacakges : yaourt -Syu --aur

+yay
+---

+Yet Another Yogurt - An AUR Helper Written in Go, which is based on the design of yaourt, apacman and pacaur.

+- Search a package : yay -Ss <package>
+- Install a package: yay -S <package>
+- Upgrade pacakges : yay -Syu --aur

 Use openssl to fetch CA
 -----------------------